- Behavior

 In this article, you’ll find answers to questions like:

-Reading also can connect children to characters who have confidence and courage – or not – and parents can use the story to jump-start a conversation about self-esteem.
+Reading can help your child understand the emotions of characters who have feelings of confidence and courage – or don't.
+This can help parents jump-start a conversation with their children about self-esteem.
 Questions could include, “When have you felt bold?”
 For courage, parents can ask, “What makes you feel brave?”

 “I think story books are the best ways to help children deal with hard emotions,” says Megan Richards Bob, Education and Family Literacy director for the Literacy Coalition of Palm Beach County.
 “It’s easy to find books that deal with anger and sadness at the appropriate age level.
 Sites such as Brightly allow you to search book titles by topic for readers from pre-K to teens.”